-agnès films is made possible through the generous help and support of Michigan State University’s Department of Writing, Rhetoric, and American Cultures and the College of Arts and Letters.
-Although our board and staff come from around the world, we have a number of members of both groups who are faculty, graduate and undergraduate students at Michigan State.
-Without them and the university’s support our community would not flourish in the way it has over the years.
+agnès films is made possible through the generous support of the University of Pittsburgh’s Department of English.
+Although our editorial board and writing staff come from around the world, a number of them are faculty and graduate and undergraduate students at Pitt.
+We are immensely grateful for the support they provide to make our publication flourish.

 Thank you for visiting!
-Our staff welcomes you.

 Denah A. Johnston, experimental and fringe film editor

 Denah is an experimental filmmaker who received her MFA in Filmmaking from the San Francisco Art Institute and Ph.D. in Media & Communications from European Graduate School.
 She teaches film history, studies and theory at San Francisco City College and served as Executive Director of Canyon Cinema Foundation for 3 years.
 Her academic work lies at the constellation-like intersections of film, music, literature, media and culture.
 Denah’s first book No Future Now: A Nomadology of Resistance and Subversion was published in 2012 by Atropos Press.
 A recent essay on the innovation and influence of Benjamin Christensen’s Häxan (The Witch) (1922) can be seen in a special edition of the Abraxas Journal The Luminous Screen edited by Jack Sargeant.
 Denah’s current research focuses on the female filmmakers of Canyon Cinema.

 Heaven Infinity, managing editor, staff writer